Alpha Alpha Alpha

 A National Honor Society for First-Generation College Students

-Alpha Alpha Alpha, or Tri-Alpha, was founded March 24, 2018 at Moravian College in Bethlehem, Pennsylvania.
+Alpha Alpha Alpha, or Tri-Alpha, was founded March 24, 2018 at Moravian College (now Moravian University) in Bethlehem, Pennsylvania.
 Over 100 members of the Alpha Chapter were initiated that day, including undergraduate students, faculty, staff, alumni, and honorary members.
 Following the successful induction, the College took steps to incorporate Alpha Alpha Alpha so that chapters could be started on other campuses across the country.
-As of August 29, 2018, Tri-Alpha exists as a not-for-profit organization, for the purposes of supporting the activities of the honors society.
+Tri-Alpha exists as a not-for-profit (501(c)3) organization, for the purposes of supporting the activities of the honors society.

 Students qualify for induction into Tri-Alpha if they meet the following criteria:

-- The student has earned at least 36 credit/semester hours (or 54 quarter hours) towards a baccalaureate degree
+The student has earned at least 30 credit/semester hours (or 45 quarter hours) towards an associate's degree or baccalaureate degree (including half-time) AND

-- The student has achieved an overall GPA of at least 3.2 on a 4.0 scale
+The undergraduate student has achieved an overall undergraduate GPA of at least 3.2 on a 4.0 scale.
+(For schools using a pass, high pass, etc. system, a "high pass" average is required.)

-- Neither of the student's parents, nor step-parents, nor legal guardians, completed a bachelor's degree
+Neither of the student's parents, nor step-parents, nor legal guardians, completed a bachelor's degree (or, for students at a community college, the parents did not complete an associate's degree)

 Faculty and staff may be inducted as well.
 To qualify, they must have met the definition of a first-generation student listed above at the time they completed their bachelor's degree.
 Faculty and staff must be willing to serve as mentors for first-generation students.